moka-guys/dnanexus_congenica_upload/README.md

-# Sapientia upload v1.1
+# Congenica upload v1.1

 ## What does this app do?

-This app uploads samples to Congenica's Sapientia analysis platform.
+This app uploads samples to the Congenica analysis platform.
 This uses a dockerised upload client provided by Congenica.

 ## What are typical use cases for this app?

-Following the completion of the bioinformatic workflow, variant calls are uploaded for annotation and prioritisation in the Sapientia analysis platform.
+Following the completion of the bioinformatic workflow, variant calls are uploaded for annotation and prioritisation in the Congenica analysis platform.
 This app currently supports the following scenarios:

 1) Upload singleton (affected) sample without hpo terms - in this case an ir.csv file is not provided (it's created on the fly).